CADLAB-io/CADLAB.io-swarm-stack/README.md

 history
 ```

-Locate your password creation password in the list and use its line number to delete it from the history:
+Locate your secret creation line in the list and use its line number to delete it from the history:

 ```bash
 history -d <N>